Kaappaan: Plot

-Now suspended for being unable to protect the PM, Kathir returns to the crime scene and finds an abandoned house in the vicinity, which is revealed to be the place where the killer had been.
-Joseph and the forensic team find evidence and match it to their friend Ranjith, a disgraced double agent in the SPG.
-Ranjith is now out for vengeance on Varma and the SPG because of his prior arrest resulting in his family's suicide.
-Meanwhile, the farmers are rioting against the construction of mines in Thanjavur, since it is destroying their agriculture.
-Abhishek plans to shut down the mines but is resisted by Mahadev, who owns them, and the two get into a political cold war.
-Abhishek takes Anjali out on her birthday, despite security warnings and a murder attempt is made on him, where Anjali injures her arm.
-Kathir and Joseph save Abhishek, but while escaping, Joseph is mortally wounded and dies.
+Kathir gets suspended for failing to protect the Prime Minister.
+He discovers evidence that links their friend Ranjith, a disgraced double agent, to the killer.
+Ranjith seeks revenge on Varma and the SPG for his arrest, which led to his family's suicide.
+In addition, farmers are protesting against the construction of mines in Thanjavur, which are destroying their crops.
+Abhishek plans to close the mines, but Mahadev, the owner, opposes his decision, resulting in a political conflict.
+Despite security warnings, Abhishek takes Anjali out for her birthday, and there is an assassination attempt on him that injures Anjali.
+Joseph dies while trying to save Abhishek.
+Kathir gets angry at Abhishek for going outside with no security.

 During the post-mortem, Kathir finds that one of his officers, Prem, has tried to tamper with the evidence.
-Prem reveals himself as a double agent, who is in cahoots with Ranjith, and was the one who killed Joseph while he was rescuing Abhishek.
-Meanwhile, the fields in Thanjavur have suddenly infested with male caelifera locusts.
-It was orchestrated by Mahadev, since the farmers didn't give up their land for his mining company.
-Mahadev also happens to be the brain behind Varma's assassination, and Ranjith and Prem are merely his puppets.
-Abhishek and Mahadev discuss about this ongoing feud and make a deal that in the immediate press conference, Mahadev will agree to shutting down his mines in Thanjavur.
-Mahadev seemingly agrees, but secretly plans to release both male and female caelifera, which will ensure the destruction of the crops without any chances of revival, and his mining company can be established without further problems.
+Prem reveals himself as a double agent who is in cahoots with Ranjith and was the one who killed Joseph while he was rescuing Abhishek.
+Meanwhile, male caelifera locusts suddenly infest the fields in Thanjavur.
+Mahadev orchestrated the outbreak since the farmers didn't give up their land for his mining company.
+Mahadev is also the brain behind Varma's assassination, and Ranjith and Prem are simply his puppets.
+Abhishek and Mahadev discuss this ongoing feud and agree that in the immediate press conference, Mahadev agrees to shut down his mines in Thanjavur.
+Mahadev seemingly agrees but secretly plans to release both male and female caelifera, which will ensure the destruction of the crops without any chances of revival and allow him to establish his mining company without further problems.

-Kathir figures this out and destroys the train in which the locusts are being transported.
-At the press conference, Ranjith gains entry to the control room and plans to kill Abhishek on Mahadev's orders.
+Kathir figures this out and destroys the train transporting the locusts, killing all the locusts.
+Ranjith enters the control room at the press conference and plans to kill Abhishek on Mahadev's orders.
 Kathir beats up Ranjith, who reveals that the bomb is with Anjali.
-She is called to the control room, and they find that the cast on her broken arm contains the bomb.
-Anjali's cast is removed, and the bomb is disposed.
-Furthermore, Ranjith also says that Kathir's jacket has a bomb and removing it will cause it to detonate.
-With Kathir frozen on the spot, Ranjith and Mahadev escape and enter the latter's car and detonates the bomb, but the bomb explodes in the car, thus killing Mahadev and Ranjith on the spot, where it is revealed that Kathir had found the bomb in the jacket earlier and had disposed the jacket in Mahadev's car.
+Kathir calls Anjali to the control room, and they find that the cast on her broken arm contains the bomb.
+Kathir removes Anjali's plaster cast and disposes of the bomb.
+Kathir rushes to protect Abhishek but Ranjith says that Kathir's jacket has a bomb, and removing it will cause it to detonate.
+With Kathir frozen on the spot, Ranjith and Mahadev escape, enter the latter's car and detonate the bomb, but the bomb explodes in the car, thus killing Mahadev and Ranjith on the spot.
+In a flashback, Kathir had found the bomb in the jacket earlier and left the bulletproof vest in Mahadev's car.
+In the end, Kathir and Anjali are seen having romantic moments in his hometown.